-372. Theatre Adminstration II (5).
-Pr., TH 371.
+372. Theatre Administration II (5):

+Pr.
+TH 371.
 The principles of administration applied to the field of theatre with emphasis on personnel management, community service, financing, and organizing and touring with a theatre company.

+401. Playwriting (5):

-401. Playwriting (5).
-Pr., Sophomore standing.
+Pr., sophomore standing.
 Laboratory course in playwriting; student plays developed from original idea through scenario into final production script.
 Exceptional plays will be produced by the department.

-The Dramatic Literature and Theatre History of Western World I (5).
+431. The Dramatic Literature and Theatre History of Western World I (5):

 Pr., Junior standing.
 This course traces theatre history from the rituals of ancient civilizations to the middle of the 19th century.
-It also covers dramatic literature from the Greeks through the 19th century French well-made play.
+It also covers dramatic literature from the Greeks through the 19th-century French wellmade play.
 This course may be taught concurrently with TH 631.

-The Dramatic Literature and Theatre History of Western World II (5).
-Pr., Junior standing.
+432. The Dramatic Literature and Theatre History of Western World 11 (5):

+Pr.
+Junior standing.
 This course traces theatre history and dramatic literature from Ibsen to today.
 It will deal extensively with the theatre of our day.
 This course may be taught concurrently with TH 632.

+441. Phonetics (5):

-156 Auburn University at Montgomery 441.
-Phonetics (5).
-Pr., Junior standing or permission of instructor.
+Pr., junior standing or permission of instructor.
 Basic study of the sound system of the English language.
 Includes principles of sound production, phonetic transcriptions, and the acoustical basis of phonetics.
 (Same as COM 441.)

-475. American Theatre and Drama (5).
+475. American Theatre and Drama (5):

 Pr., Junior standing.
 History of the American stage and American dramatic literature from colonial times to 1911, including the works of Tyler, Dunlap, Stone, Bird, Mowatt, Aiken, Baker, Harriagan, Howells, Hoyt, Herne, Moody, Mitchell, and Fitch.

-476. American Theatre and Drama II (5).
+476. American Theatre and Drama 11 (5):

 Pr., Junior standing.
 A study of major developments in the history of American theatre from 1911 to the present, emphasizing the works of playwrights such as O'Neill, Williams, Wilder, Hellman, Miller, Inge, and Albee.

-498. Independent Study (1-5).
-Pr., Senior standing or permission of instructor.
+Pr., senior standing or permission of instructor.
 Independent reading and/or research in selected areas of theatre.
 This course may be taught concurrently with TH 698.

-School of Nursing Dr. Kathryn Barnett, Dean Bachelor of Science in Nursing